SathyaBhat/sathyasays.com/content/posts/2011-04-24-saving-gmail-attachments-in-android.md

   - gmail

 ---
-I have no idea why, but for some reason the Gmail app on Android doesn&#8217;t allow you to save files.
+I have no idea why, but for some reason the Gmail app on Android doesn't allow you to save files.
 How stupid is that?
 Recently, I needed to send a document from my Google Apps account to my work account.

 <!--more-->